cossacklabs/product-docs/acra/what-is-acra.md

 * [AnyProxy](/acra/acra-in-depth/architecture/anyproxy/).
 It's an API server that works between several API-driven microservices/applications.
 AnyProxy can transparently forward requests/responses so your applications stay "thin clients".

 * [Client-side SDKs](/acra/acra-in-depth/architecture/sdks/).
-Acra provides optional SDKs for encrypting data (AcraWriter), for decrypting data (AcraReader), for enabling stronger transport security (AcraConnector), for working with AcraTranslator.
+Acra provides optional SDKs for encrypting data (AcraWriter), for decrypting data (AcraReader), or for working with AcraTranslator.

 Acra services allow you to construct infinitely sophisticated data flows that are perfectly suited to your exact infrastructure.